DavidBSauer/OGT_prediction/README.md

 ```
 python3 genome_retriever.py list_of_species_file
 ```
-Species file needs to have one per line, with the species name the first thing on the line, where the species name has the form "genus_species" (all lower case, separated by an underscore)
+Species file needs to have one per line, with the species name the first thing on the line, where the species name has the form "genus_species" (all lower case, separated by an underscore).

 2. Download taxonomic classification for species of interest.
 ```